Learn how to grow lettuce in Central Texas or any other region with mild winters. This post curates all the tips and tricks collected over the years.

 In Central Texas, growing lettuce successfully is a bit tedious, especially if you have a favorite variety.
 A rule of thumb is to put your lettuce out when the temperatures are consistently under 75F (25C), mainly around October.

 The good news is that the period of growing lettuce is long.
 Your first sowing would be in October, and the last chance to sow is in March.
-So you got five months to get your lettuce in the ground.
+So you have five months to get your lettuce in the ground.

 The suitable lettuce variety for warm climate